Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Introduction

 The time-critical nature of the task calls for an intelligent framework that can maximize the robot’s chances of intercepting projectiles.
-Based on the range of the vision system and average velocities of the incoming projectiles in our setting, the robot typically has about 350 milliseconds from when the projectile is first detected until it hits the body of the robot.
-Within this time frame, our framework should be capable of performing three major tasks: (i) detecting and accurately predicting the motion of the incoming projectile, (ii) querying a motion planner for a manipulator trajectory that would enable the robot to safely intercept the projectile, and (iii) executing the trajectory returned by the motion planner in the real world.
-The fast nature of the task, combined with the physical limitations of the robot (typical executions of blocking maneuvers consume about 250 of the 350 milliseconds available to us), calls for a realtime yet optimal planning framework.
-In this manuscript, we present our pipeline that comprises (i) an on-board stereo camera-based perception module that provides estimates of the incoming projectile and its predicted trajectory and (ii) a preprocessing-based planning framework that guarantees to return a blocking trajectory if it exists (based on the perception estimates) within a significantly small time budget (1ms).
+Based on the range of the vision system and average velocities of the incoming projectiles in our setting, the robot typically has about 350 milliseconds from the time the projectile is first detected until it hits the body of the robot.
+Within this duration, our framework should be capable of performing three major tasks: (i) detecting and accurately predicting the motion of the incoming projectile, (ii) querying a motion planner for a trajectory that would enable the robot to safely intercept the projectile, and (iii) executing the trajectory returned by the motion planner.
+The fast nature of the task, combined with the physical limitations of the robot (typical executions of blocking maneuvers consume about 250 of the 350 milliseconds available to us), calls for a real-time, yet optimal, planning framework.
+In this paper, we present our pipeline that comprises (i) an on-board stereo camera-based perception module that provides estimates of the incoming projectile and its predicted trajectory and (ii) a preprocessing-based planning framework that guarantees to return a blocking trajectory if it exists (based on the perception estimates) within a significantly small time budget (1ms).
 The contributions of our work can be summarized as follows: \begin{itemize} \item The formulation of the problem of robot protection against incoming projectiles and the development of the framework consisting of real-time perception, motion planning, and execution. \item A preprocessing-based motion planning module that guarantees to return blocking trajectories within an extremely small time window. \item A \textit{dome-based} discretization technique that makes preprocessing tractable while still providing strong guarantees. \item Demonstration of the effectiveness of our pipeline in the real world by deploying it on an ABB's IRB-1600 robot arm and a ZED 2i stereo camera setup, as shown in Fig. \ref{fig:shielding_abb}. \end{itemize}